-Majority of the companies have cited ‘risk management’ as the primary reason for undertaking background verification processes.
-With the evolving global landscape and changing paradigms in business ecosystem (growth & scale), the way businesses hire and verify employees and partners is evolving.
+The majority of the companies have cited ‘risk management’ as the primary reason for undertaking background verification processes.
+With the evolving global landscape and changing paradigms in the business ecosystem (growth & scale), the way businesses hire and verify employees and partners is evolving.

 Read more – Putting the skates on the screening processes